Fold it neatly and place it on the bottom, and you’re ready to go!

 In case you can not go out of your hotel, you can still visit the cafe at the hotel or a nearby location.

-Also, don’t forget to have an off-line map and save the address of nearby shelters in case of heavy rains.
+Also, don’t forget to have an off-line map and save the address of nearby shelters in heavy rains.

 10. Enjoy the rain